 - 1. Open a command window and change to a directory where you want to store the files that you create during the self-study tutorial activities. - 2.
-Create the DERBYTUTOR directory.
+Create the DERBYTUTOR directory, as shown in the following table.
 DERBYTUTOR will be your working directory for this activity.